MalaganMan/Panels/JaniKasurinen/README.md

 - 2024 9th December#2: Bug fix off wrong variable name in COMBI selection function.
 - 2024 10th December: Tweaks to requests of engines and combi returns.
 - 2024 10th December#2: More tweaks to requests of engines and combi returns.
 Now only combi return will change some parameters.
 Still figuring out the best solution for returns.
+- 2024 11th December: Ok, requests are only sysex requests.
+No messing around with paramaters there now.
+Some manual labour required to get the names of engines, but at least you can trust them to be right after doing so.
+- MERRY XMAS 2024 TO EVERYONE!!!!

 "V-Verb Pro Panel Only.bpanelz"
 - Necessary font 'ZXSpectrumJJK.ttf' for the Screendump suplied here also.